wxsms/vue-md-loader/README.md

 Regex.
 Default: `/<!--[\s]*?([-\w]+?).vue[\s]*?-->/i`

 A code block with `livePattern` inside itself becomes a live block.
-The matched body will become the live Vue component's name and reference (note that they must be unique within the same page).
+The matched body will become the live Vue component's name and reference (note that they must be unique to each other within the same page).

 ### afterProcessLiveTemplate